-The scope of this chapter is to identify and list test cases based on requirements defined in Kubernetes based Reference Architecture.
+The scope of this chapter is to identify and list test cases based on requirements defined in Reference Architecture for Kubernetes based cloud infrastructure (RA2).
 This will serve as traceability between test cases and requirements for Kubernetes platform interoperability.

 Note that each requirement may have one or more test cases associated with it.